 - A stress-free alternative to downsizing

-There are equity release plans to suit a whole variety of needs including the ability to take a lump-sum or take a lump-sum followed by smaller amounts as and when you need it.
-There are typically no monthly repayments as the loan, plus roll up interest, is repaid when the plan comes to an end, but there are plans where you can choose to make interest payments.
+There are lifetime mortgage plans to suit a whole variety of needs including the ability to take a lump-sum or take a lump-sum followed by smaller amounts as and when you need it.
+There are typically no monthly repayments as the loan, plus roll up interest, is usually repaid when the plan comes to an end, but there are plans where you can choose to make interest payments.

 To release equity from your home, you need to get expert advice from a qualified equity release adviser.

-The Equity Release Experts will guide you through your options, providing face-to-face advice in the comfort of your home.
+The Equity Release Experts will help you consider your options, providing face-to-face advice in the comfort of your home or over the telephone, if you prefer.
 They will search the whole of the market to find a plan to suit your requirements.
 If they don’t think equity release is right for you, they will tell you.
 Equity release will reduce the value of your estate and may affect your entitlement to means-tested benefits.

 Will I still own my own home?